 When painting a shed, think about adding contrasting colours on trims, painting some of your terracotta pots (and remember to put them on pot bases, as if they are touching the cold or frozen ground they are more likely to break if they are not frost-proof).

 What colours to use on your shed?
 Avoid the very bright colours unless you are living by the sea.
-Use elegant, jewel like dark tones or opt for a colour that can blent in with the surroundings for something really classy.
+Use elegant, jewel-like dark tones or opt for a colour that can blend in with the surroundings for something classy.

 With a coverage of 12m2 per litre and competitive pricing as well as being rainproof in one hour, it is the ideal paint for the job (needs 4 hours between coats; 2 coats are great but if you go for 3 coats then you can forget about painting the shed for the next 5 years!).
 I only did one coat (shock) and as you can see my shed still looks good despite the very two heavy winters of 2016 and 2017!

-You can use the colours that compliment bigger structures.
-If your shed is painted Charcoal grey, contrast it with chairs painted in Purple Berry; If the shed is painted in Midnight Blue, use Sundial on your garden furniture.
+You can use colours that complement bigger structures.
+If your shed is painted Charcoal grey, contrast it with chairs painted in Purple Berry; If the shed is painted Midnight Blue, use a Sundial on your garden furniture.
 The point is to add focal points.

-If using colours is not really your thing, you should still give your outdoors benches and tables a good lick o paint, even if you are going to use furniture covers during winter (furniture covers unfortunately keep humidity inside them and don't allow the furniture to completely dry when the sun is out, unless you uncover them again).
+If using colours is not your thing, you should still give your outdoor benches and tables a good lick of paint, even if you are going to use furniture covers during winter (furniture covers, unfortunately, keep humidity inside them and don't allow the furniture to completely dry when the sun is out, unless you uncover them again).